Kristabell74/react_portfolio/README.md

 ## Problems

 I have a git ignore for the node modules and they keep etting up to my repository.
 I have tried deleting them but anytime I push they come back and go into the rpository.
 I am afraid to touch the code in the repository because I might screw it up.
-The Node Module issue was fixed whe I worked with my tutor.
+The Node Module issue was fixed when I worked with my tutor.

 ## Questions